Zeros of Polynomials in Derivatives of Automorphic $L$-functions: Introduction and summary of main results

 \subsection{Notation and setup}

-A central problem in number theory is understanding the distribution of zeros of the Riemann zeta function $\zeta(s)$.
+A central problem in number theory is to understand the distribution of zeros of the Riemann zeta function $\zeta(s)$.
 It is known that $\zeta(s)$ does not have zeros in the half-plane $\Real(s) \ge 1$, and its only zeros in the half-plane $\Real(s) \le 0$ are at negative even integers, known as the \emph{trivial zeros}.
 Consequently, all other zeros, known as the \textit{nontrivial zeros}, lie within the critical strip, $0 < \Real(s) < 1$.
-The number of nontrivial zeros $\zeta(s)$, with $0 < \Imag(s) < T$, denoted by $N(0,T)$ and counted with multiplicity, satisfies
+The Riemann Hypothesis (RH) asserts that all nontrivial zeros of $\zeta(s)$ lie on the critical line $\Real(s) = 1/2$, a conjecture that remains unproven.
+By contrast, the global distribution of these zeros is well understood; the number of nontrivial zeros $\zeta(s)$, with $0 < \Imag(s) < T$, denoted by $N(0,T)$ and counted with multiplicity, satisfies the classical asymptotic formula

-Motivated by the classical theory, in the present paper our first goal is to investigate the analogue of the above result within a much broader setting.
+Motivated by the classical result, our first goal in this paper is to investigate the analogue of the above formula within a much broader setting.
 Let $\mathbb{A}_{\mathbb{Q}}$ be the ring of ad\`{e}les over $\mathbb{Q}$.
 For any integer $m \ge 1$, let $\mathfrak{F}_m$ be the set of all cuspidal automorphic representations of $\mathrm{GL}_m(\mathbb{A}_{\mathbb{Q}})$ whose central characters are unitary and normalized to be trivial on the diagonally embedded positive reals.

 We let $\mathfrak{S}$ denote the set of all cuspidal automorphic $L$-functions $L(s,\pi)$ associated with $\pi \in \mathfrak{F}_{m}$ for $m\in\N$, that is,

 We define $\mathcal{A}$ to be the smallest $\mathbb{C}$-algebra that contains $\mathfrak{S}$.
 The elements of $\mathcal{A}$ are polynomials in finitely many $L$-functions in $\mathfrak{S}$ with complex coefficients, that is,